-Numerous other promoter oncogenes have been discovered so far which when activated, promote development, abnormal growth and spread of many cancers.
-Targeting the function of these oncogenes with antibodies or drugs such as tyrosine kinase inhibitors has resulted some successful anti-cancer biological therapies, for example:
+Numerous other promoter oncogenes have been discovered so far which, when activated, promote development, abnormal growth and spread of many cancers.
+Targeting the function of these oncogenes with antibodies or drugs such as tyrosine kinase inhibitors has resulted in several successful anti-cancer biological therapies, including:

 - B-RAF (melanoma) – vemurafenib (Zelboraf) and dabrafenib (Tafinlar)

 - C-KIT (GIST tumours) – imatinib (Gleevec) and nilotinib (Tasigna)

 - EGFR (Colon) – cetuximab (Erbitux)

 Many other oncogenes, such as a mutated form of RAS (pancreas, prostate) and Cyclin D1 (head and neck, oesophagus), have been shown to cause cancer and the race is on to develop drugs which target the abnormal metabolic processes caused by their overexpression.

 Essentially we are born with the tendency to get cancer – it is part of us!
 DNA damage leading to amplification or mutated versions of our own genes could result in four scenarios:

 - Immediate death of the cell